elainaglazer/dump/README.md

 - *No login*
 - *pretty lightweight*
 - *Mobile friendly*
-- *literally everything is real time refresh*
+- *everything refreshes in real time*
-- *some chart i guess*
+- *some charts*
-- *your ip is hashed so you get unique ip color*
+- *your ip is hashed so you get unique ip color bubble*
 - *🧹 Maid Mode:** Hidden admin mode for delete + raw data.*
   ![Aqua Iro Palette](gradient_text.svg)
 - Everything is aqua colored!